What are the requirements and recommendations for COVID-19 testing, quarantine, and isolation when I return to campus?

 What happens if I have been exposed to someone diagnosed with COVID-19?

 I am a student who has been approved to live on campus or in an off campus in College owned unit.
 What happens if I feel ill during the semester?

 If you experience any symptoms please call the Bailey Health Center.
-The Health Center will only see students who call ahead to make an appointment.
-Testing is available at Bailey and individuals with concerning symptoms can have COVID-19 test results within one hour.
+The health center will only see students who call ahead to make an appointment.
+Testing is available at Bailey Health Center and individuals with concerning symptoms can receive COVID-19 test results within one hour.